 Culture of questions creates better leaders

-Psychiatrist turned management thinker Gianpiero Petriglieri says reducing leadership to a set of skills is fueling a disconnect between leaders and followers
+Psychiatrist turned management thinker Gianpiero Petriglieri says reducing leadership to a set of skills is fuelling a disconnect between leaders and followers

 Q&A with Gianpiero Petriglieri, Associate Professor, INSEAD